brettkolodny/karura-faq/README.md

 Make sure that you are allowing the website access to your extension.
 Open “Manage Website Access” and make sure that apps.karura.network is allowed.
 Refresh the web page.
 ![](https://i.imgur.com/xLXSnU2.png)

 If both of those attempts fail, it’s possible that another browser extension is interfering or there is some other unknown issue with your browser.
 Consider downloading a new web browser and redownloading the polkadot.js extension.
 You can import your account to the polkadot.js extension in the new browser by selecting “import account from pre-existing seed” and entering your seed phrase.
-Then proceed to connecting the karura app at apps.karura.network
+Then proceed to connecting the Karura app at apps.karura.network
 ![](https://i.imgur.com/u0NwVY3.png)

 ## Can I use Polkawallet to connect to Karura?